Layered Uploading for Quantum Convolutional Neural Networks: Reuploading circuit

 \subsection{Experiments and results}

 The main question about this new architecture is to know if it is indeed more efficient than the standard architecture with just one encoding layer at the beginning of the quantum circuit.
 Thus, our first experiment is to compare the two architectures on the well-known dataset MNIST, in order to classify images representing 0 and 1.
 We use five epochs for the training of our algorithms, on 10 000 data, gathering the accuracy score for each epoch, and then we gather the accuracy and F1 scores for the tests on 4 000 data.
 Note that with our chosen architecture, a QCNN with $n$ layers exactly contains $6(2^{n}-1)-2n$ trainable parameters ($2^n$ representing the number of total qubits used in the model), whether we use layered uploading or not.
+Indeed, since our architecture uses two parameters per convolutional brick and two parameters per pooling brick, the $k$-th convolutional layer of the model contains $2(2^{n-k+1}-1)$ parameters, and the $k$-th pooling layer contains $2^{n-k+1}$ parameters.
+When we sum all these layers we obtain a total of $6(2^{n}-1)-2n$ trainable parameters.
 However, without layered uploading, a $n$-layered QCNN takes only $2^n$ features as input (one feature per qubit), whereas with layered uploading it can use $2(2^n-1)$ features.
 We compare the two architectures for different numbers of layers, namely from two to four layers.

 We run our tests on Qiskit simulator, for QCNNs models with 2, 3 and 4 layers (thus respectively 4, 8 and 16 qubits), over 5 epochs.
 For the gradient descent method we use Simultaneous Perturbation for Stochastic Backpropagation \cite{Hoffmann2022}, with a learning rate of $0.1$.